NandoBaroni/NandoBaroni/README.md

 - 🌱 I’m learning IT
 - 👯 I’m looking to collaborate with this industry
 - 🤔 I’m looking for help with all-tech trends and IT related subjects
-- 💬 Ask me about my songs, tell me unusual jokes
+- 💬 Ask me about my songs, tell me unusual jokes, feel comfortable, we can be weird together
 - 📫 How to reach me: By email or Whatsapp
 - 😄 Pronouns: There are a lot of pronouns, this is a waste of time.
 - ⚡ Fun fact: Universally speaking, we are not that important, irrelevant as species I would say.